 After sometimes you will be landed to the below page:

-For an example, click on the “Update” from “IMPORT SETUP” column, then click on “Save” button as below and follow the same for all other “IMPORT SETUP” value.
+For example, click on the “Update” from the “IMPORT SETUP” column, then click on the “Save” button as below and follow the same for all other “IMPORT SETUP” values.

 Now the “Import” button is enabled: